obrhubr/take-it-easy/README.md

  - "large.pkl" 	- hidden_size = 2048, mean=167.78, min=55, max=281
  - "medium.pkl" - hidden_size = 1024, mean=166,80, min=68, max=275
  - "mini.pkl" 	- hidden_size =  512, mean=164.69, min=43, max=268

+If you want to see the models in action, go to [take-it-easy.obrhubr.org](https://take-it-easy.obrhubr.org) and let the AI play.

 If you want to learn more about the models and training, check out the [detailed training logs](./models/README.md).